DintyGadget/vorp_stealing/README.md

 # vorp_stealing

-- This script allows you to steal items from players when they are hogtied.
+- This script allows you to steal items from players when they are hogtied or dead.

 - Walk up to the tied player and press G to search him